magento/merchdocs/src/stores/bulk-product-attribute-update.md

 1. Click the **Actions** menu at the top and choose **Update Attributes**.

     ![]({% link images/images/bulk-product-updating-action.png %}){: .zoom}
-    _Select products to attribute update_
+     _Select products to be updated_

-1. Update the attribute, advanced inventory or website data for product you want.
+1. Update the attribute, advanced inventory, or website data for the selected products, according to your needs.

-1. When finish, click <span class="btn">Save</span>.
+1. When finished, click <span class="btn">Save</span>.

     ![]({% link images/images/bulk-pproduct-attribute-update.png %}){: .zoom}
-    _Bulk Updating Attribute_
+    _Bulk updating for attributes_